 First Nations of North America: Stories of Balance and Respect for Nature

-The First Nations of North America have long understood the delicate balance between humans and the natural world.
-For thousands of years, they lived in harmony with their environments, guided by a deep respect for the interconnectedness of life.
-This wisdom was preserved and shared through oral traditions—stories that were more than entertainment.
-They were teachings, maps, and moral guides that ensured the sustainability of ecosystems and the survival of their communities.
+The First Nations of North America have long embodied a profound understanding of the delicate balance between humanity and nature.
+For thousands of years, these communities have lived in harmony with their environments, guided by oral traditions that serve as both cultural teachings and ecological blueprints.
+These narratives—more than mere stories—act as moral guides that ensure the sustainability of ecosystems and the survival of their people.

 The Salmon Runs: A Story of Reciprocity